-Gochujang sauce is usually made with gochujang paste, which has as much as 500 mg of sodium per tablespoon.
+This sauce is inspired by gochujang--the red sauce that is usually served with bibimbap at Korean restaurants.
+Gochujag is usually made with gochujang paste, which has as much as 500 mg of sodium per tablespoon.
 My low sodium sauce has just 4 mg per tablespoon.
-It's great on bibimbap, or any Asian-inspired rice or noodle dish, really.
+It's great on bibimbap, or any rice or noodle dish, really.

 Servings: About 1 3/4 cups